How many homes have solar panels in the UK?

 As the government put steadily less funding towards this initiative from 2016 onwards, installation numbers fell – but they’ve climbed rapidly since the start of the Smart Export Guarantee in 2020, and particularly after the energy crisis hit in 2021.

-There have been 371,000 solar panel installations since January 2022, which has grown the proportion of UK households with solar panels from 3.5% to 5%.
+There have been more than 450,000 solar panel installations since the start of 2022, which has grown the proportion of UK households with solar panels from 3.5% to 5.3%.

 How does UK solar uptake compare to other countries?

-Australia is streets ahead, with more than one in three homes boasting a rooftop system after a generous series of government subsidies and export tariffs bore fruit.
+Australia is naturally blessed with superb levels of sunshine, and there are now more than one in three homes in Oz with rooftop solar after a generous series of government subsidies and export tariffs bore fruit.

-The UK's place below its international peers isn't down to a lack of enthusiasm.
+But the UK's place below some of its international peers isn't down to a lack of enthusiasm.

 The recent uptick in the number of households going solar is enough evidence to prove this, along with the fact that 68% of homeowners want to get solar panels, according to the latest government data.